Medical illustrators produce resources such as photography and graphic images for professionals involved in healthcare

 - Ophthalmic Imaging Association (OIA)

-Look at individual hospital or medical school recruitment sites, web design studios and graphic art studios for freelance work, as well as the local and national press.
+Look at individual hospital or medical school recruitment sites, web design studios and graphic art studios for freelance work.

 Graduates entering medical illustration departments start by gaining some experience on the job and then take further qualifications.